Regional Capital Improvements Planning

 Staff of the Five County Association of Governments provides technical assistance to local communities,counties, special service districts and others in this region to prepare a Capital Asset Self-Inventory (CASI) database and from that self assessment develop a Capital Improvements progrohgam for the entity for development projects proposed in the short-term and longer time periods.
 These include "brick and mortar" projects as well as other large capital expenditures.
 From the CASI and Capital Improvements Planning process specirfic actionable Community Impact Board applications for funding are identified.
 Those are the projects shown on the lists above.
 Services are available by the Five County staff to assist you in filling out and completing the CIB application form itself when applying for CIB funding.

-If you desire more information on the CIB Board required CASI database, Capital Improvement Planning or the PCIFB program in general, or wish to discuss the assistance available from the Association as you prepare an application and ultimately present your application in front of the Community Impact Fund Board members, please contact Gary Zabriskie, Director of Community & Economic Development at the Five County Association of Governments at (435) 673-3548 extension 126, or e-mail: gzabriskie@fivecounty.utah.gov
+If you desire more information on the CIB Board required CASI database, Capital Improvement Planning or the PCIFB program in general, or wish to discuss the assistance available from the Association as you prepare an application and ultimately present your application in front of the Community Impact Fund Board members, please contact Mr. Cody Christensen at the Five County Association of Governments at (435) 673-3548 extension 165, or e-mail: cchristensen@fivecounty.utah.gov

 CIB Regional Planning Project Planner